Adaptive Bitrate (ABR) Streaming¶

 This has the advantage that a player can quickly issue a license request, without having to load (or wait) on the initialization segment to become available.

-The default is to select the profile that fits the presentation best.
+The default is to select the profile that fits the presentation best, which is the approach that we strongly recommend.

 |Profile / Interoperability Point URN||Section|